-In light of the ambiguity in these findings, we turned to a "difference-in-differences" (DID) design based on school-year panel data.
 While the internal validity of a DID design is generally more difficult to establish relative to an RD design, it also has two distinct advantages because it no longer relies on observations close to the eligibility threshold.
 One is a likely increase in statistical power.
 Second, the causal estimand from a DID design more reliably identifies the average impact of ELSBG eligibility rather than an effect that is potentially distinctive to observations local to the eligibility threshold.

 However, the shift to a DID approach introduces an important issue of construct validity with respect to our pre-registered outcome measure.
-Specifically, once we turn from an RD design to an DID design and thus enlarge our comparison group beyond the threshold, there are potentially serious difficulties in interpreting comparative changes in a proficiency-rate measure (i.e., the pre-post change in ELSBG-eligible schools relative to the contemporaneous changes in comparison schools).
+Specifically, once we turn from an RD design to a DID design and thus enlarge our comparison group beyond the threshold, there are potentially serious difficulties in interpreting comparative changes in a proficiency-rate measure (i.e., the prepost change in ELSBG-eligible schools relative to the contemporaneous changes in comparison schools).
 Prior studies have carefully explicated this issue (Ho, 2008; Holland, 2002).
-In our DID context, the specific issue with proficiency-rate outcomes reflects the fact that the ELSBG-eligible schools are, by construction, drawn from the left tail of the test-score distribution of schools (e.g., 31 percent Level

-2 or higher, Table 1) while the comparison schools have a right-shifted test-score distribution (i.e., 68 percent Level 2 or higher).
+In our DID context, the specific issue with proficiency-rate outcomes reflects the fact that the ELSBG-eligible schools are, by construction, drawn from the left tail of the test-score distribution of schools (e.g., 31 percent Level 2 or higher, Table 1) while the comparison schools have a right-shifted test-score distribution (i.e., 68 percent Level 2 or higher).
 This implies that, if test-score distributions in both treatment and comparison schools changed by the same amount before and after treatment occurred (i.e., no treatment effect), the proficiency-rate changes across treatment and comparison schools could differ.
 That is, DID-based treatment estimates using a proficiency-rate outcome-including the one we pre-registered-are now subject to potential biases.
-Given this important issue (and, also, the possibility that the ELSBG initiative has heterogeneous effects across the test-score distribution), our analysis not only focuses on all proficiency-rate measures (i.e., Level 2 or higher, Level 3 or higher, Level 4) but, also includes scale scores as a key outcome measure.
+Given this important issue (and, also, the possibility that the ELSBG initiative has heterogeneous effects across the test-score distribution), our analysis not only focuses on all proficiency-rate measures (i.e., Level 2 or higher, Level 3 or higher, Level 4) but also includes scale scores as a key outcome measure.